shakingkelly/backslash/README.md

 ### `On Windows`

-Please consult `package.json` files in the two references.
+Please consult the `scripts` in `package.json` files in the two references.

 ## Other scripts